 If you notice any of these symptoms, like seeing that your Aceprozamine dog can't walk, it's important to get vet treatment for your pet as quickly as possible.

 Before giving Acepromazine to your pet, it's important to make sure that your vet is aware of any other drugs your pet may be using.
 This is because it may not mix well with other medications, and your vet may know of some other options that be more effective.

 This includes not only medications, but herbal remedies, supplements and flea and tick medications.
 There can especially be problems with opioid medications for relieving pain, worm and flea treatments that involve organophosphate insecticides, antidiarrheal medications and antacids.

 If your vet is made aware of other medications and finds that the Acepromazine may not function well alongside those medications, they can create a backup plan.
 As a result, your dog can still get the medications they need and remain safe in the process.

 When To Avoid Acepromazine

 There are times when Acepromazine may not be the best choice for your pet.
-It's important to know and understand those circumstances so that you can avoid adverse reactions that may leave permanent damage in your pet.
+It's important to know and understand those circumstances so that you can avoid potentially serious adverse reactions that may leave permanent damage in your pet.
 Read over the following circumstances carefully, and make sure to avoid the use of this medication if any of them apply to your furry friend.
 That way, you can keep them happy and safe.

 For dogs that are suffering from heart disease, the addition of Acepromazine can place added stress on the heart.
 Due to the lowered blood pressure, it is forced to work harder in attempt to raise the pressure.
 Because of that, it is typically only prescribed in very low doses when absolutely necessary.